kevinlinxc/kevinlinxc.github.io/content/engineering/stemformulas/index.md

 ## Conclusion
 I'm so proud of what I made on stemformulas.com, it looks modern, it's fast, and I use it all the time whenver I forget a formula.
-I'm sad to say it hasn't taken off/it doesn't provide other people as much value as it provides me, but at least the groundwork is laid down.
-Still, the site has seen more than 8000 unique users, and I'm confident that if I keep adding formulas, I'll be able to help a lot of people eventually.
+The site has seen more than 8000 unique users, and I'm confident that if I keep adding features, it'll see even more.

+The main feature I want to add still is the ability to create formula sheets that can be shared, edited, remixed etc.